rexfordessilfie/vercel-api-languages/README.md

 ```
 This starts both the Next.js application as well and gives you the ability to serve requests using the serverless functions in the top-level `api` directory.

+Once started, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-> In development, this approach does not seem to enable to the API handlers defined in `pages/api` in development.
-See the Workaround section for a solution.
+> Caveat: In development, this approach does not seem to enable to the API handlers defined in `pages/api` in development.
+See the "Accessing both `api` Directories in Development" section for a workaround.

 ## Using Next.js
-The following starts only the Next.js application only.

-> In development this approach, does not give you access to the top-level `api` directory.
-See Workaround section for having access to both `api` directories.
 ```bash
 npm run dev
 ```